 How Much Does It Cost to Paint a Boat?

 When it comes to painting your boat, you can either do it yourself or hire a professional.
-Like any DIY project, the trade-off is time for money — you will save money by doing it yourself, but it will likely take you a lot more time.
+Like any DIY project, the trade-off is time for money — you will save money by doing it yourself, but it will likely take much more time.
 Extensive preparation is the key to getting the job done well, so it’s important to study the best procedures for both bottom painting and topside painting.

 West Marine’s complete guide to do-it-yourself bottom painting and complete guide for topside painting provide extensive instruction and tips on choosing paints and includes the lists of the tools you’ll need for an antifouling paint job.
 There are also numerous helpful instructional videos that you can find on YouTube.